alexthegriswold/GitHub/README.md

 - Apollo

 ### Installation Instructions
-First download this repositories zip file.
+First download this repositorie's zip file.

 To run the project, you'll need to install a few dependencies with Carthage.

-If you don't have Carthage you can download the carthage pkg file at [Carthage Releases](https://github.com/Carthage/Carthage/releases).
+If you don't have Carthage you can download the pkg file at [Carthage Releases](https://github.com/Carthage/Carthage/releases).

 Once installed, open your project directory in terminal and execute